“When does the retreat begin and end?”

 “What if I need to arrive late or leave early?”

 To fully experience the retreat, participants are asked to arrive on time and to remain onsite for the duration of the weekend.
-Please call the Riverbend TEC Communications Coordinator, Elaine Kahle, at 952-688-1995 to discuss this matter.
+Please call the Riverbend TEC Communications Coordinator, Marie Rice, at 612-384-8265 to discuss any questions regarding schedule variations.

 “What do I need to bring?”